MichaelPlaysz/MichaelPlaysz/README.md

 - 👋 Hi, I’m @MichaelPlaysz
 - 👀 I’m interested in Gaming and coding
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on youtube videos
 - 📫 How to reach me ehehehehehhe19@gmail.com

 <!---